-- Springwell Lincoln maintains its statutory requirement to provide a SEND Information Report; Regulation 51, Part 3, section 69(3)(a) of the Act and this can be found on the school website. - On admission to Springwell Alternative Academy Lincoln the pastoral team complete signs of safety using pupil and parent/carer voice and scaling to identify what is working well, what people are worried about and what needs to happen next.
-This is repeated 3 times a year as part of the schools assess, plan, do, review cycle and allows us to monitor when families may be requiring additional support. - Springwell Alternative Academy Lincoln is committed to multi-agency working to support families and children/young people.
-Where parents/carers are needing additional support we would offer to complete and Early Help Assessment with the family so that we can support though Team Around the Child (TAC) and where necessary refer or signpost to other agencies for support. - Our pastoral team regularly complete home visits to families who are identified as needing additional support with managing their child's behaviour at home.
+- Springwell Lincolnshire maintains its statutory requirement to provide a SEND Information Report; Regulation 51, Part 3, section 69(3)(a) of the Act and this can be found on the school website. - On admission to Springwell Alternative Academy Lincoln the pastoral team complete signs of safety using pupil and parent/carer voice and scaling to identify what is working well, what people are worried about and what needs to happen next.
+This is repeated 3 times a year as part of the schools assess, plan, do, review cycle and allows us to monitor when families may be requiring additional support. - Springwell Alternative Academy Lincoln are committed to multi-agency working to support families and children/young people.
+Where parents/carers are needing additional support we would offer to complete and Early Help Assessment with the family so that we can support though Team Around the Child (TAC) and where necessary refer or signpost to other agencies for support.
+We also offer Springwell Team Around the Child meeting (STAC). - Our pupil and parent support team regularly complete home visits to families who are identified as needing additional support with managing their child's behaviour at home.
 We offer advice and guidance and signpost to other agencies and services.
-Where families have children in attendance at other schools we also work alongside these schools to ensure a joined up approach to support for the family. - Our SENDCo regularly holds meetings with families to discuss the support in place for children within the centre and where we feel an assessment for an Education Health Care Plan would be appropriate, talk this though with the family to ensure they understand the process as well as collect pupil and parent/carer voice as part of the assessment. - Springwell Alternative Academy Lincoln supports children with administering of medication for ongoing conditions within school.
+Where families have children in attendance at other schools we also work alongside these schools to ensure a joined up approach to support for the family. - Our SENDCo regularly holds meetings with families to discuss the support in place for children within the centre and where we feel an assessment for an Education Health Care Plan would be appropriate, talk this though with the family to ensure they understand the process as well as collect pupil and parent/carer voice as part of the assessment.

+• Springwell Alternative Academy Lincoln support children with administering of medication for ongoing conditions within school.
 Please see section 7 or separate policy on supporting children with medical conditions.